 Some links in this post may be affiliate links

-Gasteria Plants flourish in bright light with some direct sunlight, average warmth, moderate humidity and moderately moist, fertile, well-drained, succulents soil coupled with monthly feeding in the growing season.
+Gasteria (Ox-tongue Plants) thrive in bright light with some direct sunlight, average warmth, moderate humidity and moderately moist, fertile, well-drained soil coupled with monthly feeding in the growing season.

 Gasteria Plants are recognizable from their thick, hard, succulent "tongue-shaped" leaves and hence their common names Ox-tongue, Cow-tongue, Lawyer's Tongue and occasionally Mother-in-law's Tongue.

-Gasteria's leaves are arranged in two rows forming a fan-like shape and as it gets older an untidy rosette is formed.
-Usually, young Gasteria succulents have flat strap-shaped leaves in an alternate (spiral) pattern, with each leaf arising at a different point (node) on the stem.
+The leaves in Lawyer's Tongue Plant are arranged in two rows forming a fan-like shape which becomes an untidy rosette as it is formed.
+Usually, young Gasteria succulents have flat, strap-shaped leaves in an alternate (spiral) pattern, with each leaf arising at a different point (node) on the stem.

 Gasteria carinata